 Telecommunications companies must update their core infrastructure immediately to keep up with the most recent technological and business innovations.
 The network is now an essential component of the virtualization process.
 If you want to meet your customers’ needs as soon as possible, you need cloud-based, software-defined services with a high level of automation.
 This is a must if you don’t want to lose customers to larger cloud service providers.
 Furthermore, new app releases incorporate the most advanced analytics and intelligence available today.”

 According to Supermicro, the 5G SuperServer will begin shipping to businesses soon.
-In preparation for introducing the 5G core, the internet service provider announced that all of its servers must be upgraded.
+In preparation for introducing the 5G core, the internet service provider announced that all of its servers must be upgraded net worth.